towhee-io/towhee/docs/fine-tuning/train-operators/1_quick_start_training.md

+---
+id: quick-start-training
-# Quick start to train an operator on a toy fake dataset.
+title: Quick start to train an operator on a toy fake dataset.
+---

 ### Just start a jupyter-notebook and follow the steps below.